-c.
-Leasing arrangements
+(c) Leasing arrangements

 The investment properties range from short-term ground leases to long-term leases of the Group's owned assets with a weighted average life expiry of 11.6 years across the portfolio.
 The investment properties are leased to tenants under operating leases with rental payments monthly.
 There are no purchase options in the lease.
-To reduce credit risk, the Group has obtained bank guarantees from the tenants for the terms of the leases.
+To reduce credit risk, the Group may obtain bank guarantees from the tenants, which are held for the terms of the leases.
 Most leases include a clause to enable upward revision of the rental charge on contractual rent review dates according to prevailing market conditions.

-30 June 2022 \$'000 30 June 2021 \$'000
+30 June 2023 \$'000 30 June 2022 \$'000

 Minimum lease payments under non-cancellable operating leases of investment properties not recognised in the financial statements are receivable as follows:

-Within one year 36,100 34,409
+Within one year 38,788 36,100

-Later than one year but not later than 5 years 154,797 143,811
+Later than one year but not later than 5 years 169,095 154,797

-Later than five years 217,405 200,968
+Later than five years 236,950 217,405

-408,302 379,188
+444,833 408,302